junyiwo/Zeus/README.md

 # What is Zeus

 Zeus is a prototype used to measure the delay of live 360 video streaming systems.
 Zeus will first capture regular video stream using six GoPro cameras, and stitch them into a 360 video using a laptop.
 After that, the 360 video will be transferred to the video server Nginx.
 The clients can send request to the video server to watch the live video.
-The system pipeline of Zeus can be divided into different tasks, and it allows developers to measure the time cnsumption of each task.
+The system pipeline of Zeus can be divided into different tasks, and it allows developers to measure the time consumption of each task.
 Below is the figure shows our prototype,

 ![Prototype](https://github.com/junyiwo/Zeus/blob/master/Image/prototype.png)